As a shared owner, you have full responsibility for all repairs and maintenance to your home.

-We use Garry Hamilton to service air source heat pumps.
-You are free to use whoever you wish for your servicing, but if you'd like to contact him for a quote, his email is: firstname.lastname@example.org (the .co bit is correct!).
+We use Garry Hamilton to service MVHR systems.
+You are free to use whoever you wish for your servicing, but if you'd like to contact them for a quote, the email is: firstname.lastname@example.org (the .co bit is correct!).

 Open fires - chimney sweep

 We recommend you have your chimney swept once a year.

 The best time to do this is just before you'll need to use your fire for the colder months.